R3V1Z3/evalbook/README.md

 console.log('This is ' + weird);
 ```

-Check the console and you'll see that code was executed.
+Check the console and you'll see that code was executed (evaluated).